Read Proverbs 14 here (text coming …) or at Bible Gateway.

 Proverbs 14:6-18 Chiastic Structure

 Hebrew has five different words to describe the foolish person, from the most innocent progressing to the most depraved.
 We saw that the most innocent is the simpleton, followed by the proud fool, followed by the complacent fool.
-If a conplacent fool has not turned from his foolishness, he then descends to folly as this chapter describes, becoming a scorning fool.
+If a complacent fool has not turned from his foolishness, he then descends to a scorning fool.

-The Hebrew is from Strong’s H3887 לוץ luwts, a primitive root meaning, “to scorn.”
+The Hebrew is from Strong’s H3887 לוץ luwts, meaning, “to scorn.”
 The ancient pictographs are lamed + vav + tsadey.

 lamed ל = the shepherd’s staff, thus teach, yoke, to, bind